Tuning the Sitar for Guitarists

 Sitar is not an exact science

 Sitar tuning is not an exact science, so if you're unsure what notes to tune your sympathetic string, it's totally fine to adjust them to your liking.
 As long as the notes are tuned in the right key, you'll sound fine.

 Ravi Shankar preferred to tune his instrument to the key of C#.
 Therefore, it's going to look something like this:

 1st |-- C# ----- 2nd |-- C# ----- 3rd |-- G# ----- 4th |-- C# ----- 5th |-- G# ----- 6th |-- C# ----- 7th |-- F# -----

 Ravi Shankar performed a sitar with 11 sympathetic strings.

 1st |-- C# ----- 2nd |-- C ----- 3rd |-- A# ----- 4th |-- G# ----- 5th |-- F# ----- 6th |-- F ----- 7th |-- F ----- 8th |-- D# ----- 9th |-- C# ----- 10th |-- C ----- 11th |-- C# -----

 As a guitar player now switching over to sitar, I still have the habit of wanting to tune my strings using a tuner.
 Here are the three apps I recommend to help you tune your sitar.

-- iTablePro is currently the best app for iOS.
-It's great because also doubles up as a metronome (aka Tabla).
-Yes, it's $24 but it's seriously awesome.
+Currently the best Sitar app for iOS.
+It's great because it also doubles up like a metronome (aka Tabla).
+Yes, it's $24, but it's seriously awesome.

-- Silvertune is fantastic for anyone coming from a guitar background.
+Good app for anyone coming from a guitar background.
 It's a guitar app that uses the microphone to help you tune your instrument.
-What I specifically love about this app is that the design is beautiful and it provides cents.
+What I specifically love about this app is that the design is beautiful, and it provides cents.